 There are many variables, which make each group and situation unique, issues may arise throughout the course of the year that are not addressed in this manual.
 At first, it may seem overwhelming to manage a student organization.
 This handbook is your guide to running a successful organization.
 Whether you are an organization member needing to make copies of a flier, or the president of your organization planning an executive board retreat, this handbook and Student Life are your resources.
 If you cannot find information or need clarification, please contact the Activities Program Manager.
 Parkland College reserves the right to make changes to this manual without prior notice.
 Please note that at times we find it necessary to update policy or procedure.
-If that occurs, all Recognized Student Organizations will be notified.
-The most up-to-date version of this manual will always be available on the Student Organizations webpage.
+If that occurs, all Registered Student Organizations will be notified.